 Bore water, also known as groundwater, does not have the same level of security as that provided to households connected to reticulated supplies.
-For this reason, it is susceptible to natural and human-induced contamination from a wide range of sources.
+It is susceptible to natural and human-induced contamination.

-Natural contaminants include micro-organisms and human-induced contaminants include chemicals such as heavy metals, pesticides, hydrocarbons and nitrates and even radioactive isotopes.
+Natural bore water contaminants include micro-organisms and human-induced contaminants include chemicals such as heavy metals, pesticides, hydrocarbons and nitrates and even radioactive isotopes.

-While the bore water may appear clear and clean because the ground naturally filters out particulate matter, this does not mean the water is safe for drinking or other uses.
+While bore water may appear clear and clean because the ground naturally filters out particulate matter, this does not mean it's safe for drinking or other uses.

 Water in bores can sometimes be contaminated by micro-organisms from human, bird or animal faeces.
-Common sources include leaking septic tanks; wastewater drainage and bird/possum faeces.
-The micro-organism tested (E.coli) will provide you with an indication if your borewater has been contaminated in this way.
+The source could be from a leaking septic tank, wastewater drainage, bird or possum faeces.
+Our micro-organism (E.coli) testing will provide you with an indication if your borewater has been contaminated in this way.

-Due to the strict sampling requirements for microbiological analysis, it is recommended these water samples be collected by AWQC Field Services Officers only.
+Due to the strict sampling requirements for microbiological analysis, we recommend that bore water samples are collected by AWQC Field Services Officers only.
 This process typically involves flaming the source tap, taking the sample in a sterile bottle leaving an air gap, chilling the sample, and importantly, ensuring the sample arrives at the laboratory within 24 hours of collection.
 Please note.
 Samples not meeting these requirements may deem the sample unsuitable and therefore accuracy of results cannot be guaranteed.

 To proceed with testing

 Download this application form and return the completed form to by email to email@example.com, fax: 1300 883 171 or post to: AWQC, Attn.
 Customer Service Unit, PO Box 1751, Adelaide SA 5001.

 Once we receive your application we will send you a formal Customer Service Request with a proposed sample date (unfortunately we cannot provide a precise time of collection).